KeepFloyding/keepfloyding.github.io/_posts/2021-03-15-arch-linux-setup-guide-2.md

     sudo pacman -S pulseaudio pavucontrol
     ```

 * Configure bluetooth with bluez and bluez-utils.
+You also need to install the `pulseaudio-bluetooth` package to enable audio to work over bluetooth.
 Bluetooth can then be configured with `bluetoothctl`.

     ```
-    sudo pacman -S bluez bluez-utils
+    sudo pacman -S bluez bluez-utils pulseaudio-bluetooth
-    sudo systemctl enable bluetooths
+    sudo systemctl enable bluetooth
     ```

 ## Timeshift (or Snapper)